Texas Tech University

 Barry Evans

 Farming nearly 4,000 acres in the area of Kress, TX, Barry is a strong leader in the agriculture industry.
-In addition to his work with TAWC, Barry is currently Secretary/Treasurer of the National Cotton Council, has served as Texas state chairman of the American Cotton Producers, has held the position of president of the Cotton Foundation, and served as a member of The Cotton Board.
+In addition to his work with TAWC, Barry has served as president of the Cotton Foundation, Secretary/Treasurer of the National Cotton Council, Texas state chairman of the American Cotton Producers, and member of The Cotton Board.
 In 2016, Cotton Grower magazine awarded Barry the publication's Cotton Achievement Award, and he was recognized as a Field to Market Honoree in 2021.

 TAWC producers